 Identify your support system.
-It can be family, friends, counselors, health care providers, spiritual or religious group.
-Anyone that supports your desire to stay clean and sober.
+It can be family, friends, counselors, health care providers, a spiritual or religious group.
+It's important to strengthen your connections with people who support your recovery goals.

 Stay in touch with your support system.

 Identify emotional states that trigger your desire to use: anger, boredom, sadness, loneliness.
 Get more support when they arise.

 Make a daily routine that allows time to rest and relax.

 Try to have a routine sleep pattern.

 Eat throughout the day.
 Reduced junk or processed foods and eat more healthy foods, such as fruit, vegetables, and whole unprocessed foods.

 Exercise can help reduce stress and increase your energy.

 Treat yourself with patience and understanding.